Quantum algorithms for optimal effective theory of many-body systems: Accelerated search of the effective Hamiltonian

 We now introduce the method to amplify amplitudes for $F(x) > \cos\frac{\theta_{th}}{2}$.
-To do so, we need to realize a phase flip depending on the fidelity, i.e., $\theta$.
-However, because the fidelity estimation has a finite resolution, the phase flip is inexact.
-We approximate the fidelity-dependent phase flip with the operator
+To do so, we need to realize a phase flip depending on the loss function, i.e., $\theta$.
+However, because the loss function estimation has a finite resolution, the phase flip is inexact.
+We approximate the loss function-dependent phase flip with the operator

 where $\Pi_{ini} = \ketbra{\varphi}{\varphi}\otimes\ketbra{\tilde{\psi}}{\tilde{\psi}}$, $U_{th} = \openone -2\sum_{-\theta_{th}< \theta < \theta_{th}}\ketbra{\theta}{\theta}$ is the phase flip depending on $\theta$.